EXPLAINER: What is excited delirium?

 EXPLAINER: What is excited delirium?New

 MINNEAPOLIS (AP) — The attorney for the officer on trial in George Floyd’s death has raised the concept of excited delirium as testimony examines whether reasonable force was used on Floyd.
-Derek Chauvin’s attorney explored the condition in questioning Nicole McKenzie, a Minneapolis police officer who trains other officers in medical care.
-McKenzie described it as a combination of “agitation, psychosis, hypothermia, a wide variety of other things you might see in a person or rather bizarre behavior.”
-And she agreed that people showing symptoms have often taken drugs and may exhibit unusual strength.
-Some coroners in recent decades have attributed in-custody deaths to excited delirium.
-But there’s no universally accepted definition and researchers have said it’s not well understood.
+Derek Chauvin’s attorney explored the condition this week in questioning Nicole Mackenzie, a Minneapolis police officer who trains other officers in medical care.
+Mackenzie described it as a combination of “agitation, psychosis, hypothermia, a wide variety of other things you might see in a person or rather bizarre behavior.”
+There’s no universally accepted definition.
+But an expert in forensic medicine who believes excited delirium is real testified Thursday that Floyd met none of the 10 criteria for diagnosis.